Marcela Cubillos: Biography

 Born in Viña del Mar on 2 February 1967, the daughter of Hernán Cubillos, a former naval officer and diplomat, and Marcela Sigall Ortúzar.
 She completed her secondary education at Colegio La Maisonette in Viña.

 She earned a law degree from the Pontifical Catholic University of Chile.

 Political career

-Political and government rise
+Rising

 Cubillos began her political involvement in the UDI's youth wing and was later elected deputy for District 21 (2002–2010).
 She was appointed Minister for the Environment on 11 March 2018, serving until 9 August 2018, when she became Minister of Education, succeeding Gerardo Varela.

 As Education Minister, she promoted the controversial «Aula Segura» policy granting schools greater disciplinary authority, which sparked opposition, especially among students and teachers.

 She resigned on 28 February 2020 and subsequently joined the Constitutional Convention in mid-2021.

 Constitutional Convention

 In the 2021 Constitutional elections, Cubillos successfully ran for District 11 as part of the center-right Chile Vamos coalition.
 She was among the conservative delegates in a left-leaning assembly, often criticizing the proposed plurinational constitutional drafts—labeling them indigenist—and arguing they undermined national unity.